A Multivariate Realized GARCH Model: The Multivariate Realized GARCH Model

 \end{small}

 A block structure arises naturally in applications where the correlation between two variables is defined by their group classification.
-A $p\times p$ correlation matrix has $p(p-1)/2$ correlations, whereas a block correlation matrix with $b\times b$ blocks has, at most, $b(b-1)/2+b$ distinct correlations.\footnote{The exact number of distinct correlation is $b(b-1)/2+\tilde{b}$, where $\tilde{b}$ is the number of blocks that contain two or more elements.
-The reason for the distinction between $b$ and $\tilde{b}$ is that an $1\times1$ diagonal block does not have a correlation coefficient.} The fact that $\log C$ inherits the block structure of $C$ facilitates a parsimonious modeling of dynamic block correlation matrices.
-The elements of the transformed matrix can be modeled in an unrestricted way, without compromising the required structure for a correlation matrix.
-This completely bypasses the non-linear cross restrictions on the elements in $C$ that are needed for positive definiteness.
-So, a dynamic model of the (below diagonal) elements of $\log C$ is a very convenient implementation of the block structure proposed in \citet{EngleKelly2012}.
+An $n\times n$ correlation matrix has $n(n-1)/2$ correlations, whereas a block correlation matrix with $K\times K$ blocks has, at most, $K(K-1)/2+K$ distinct correlations.\footnote{The exact number of distinct correlation is $r=K(K-1)/2+\tilde{K}$, where $\tilde{K}$ is the number of blocks that contain two or more elements.
+The reason for the distinction between $K$ and $\tilde{K}$ is that an $1\times1$ diagonal block does not have a correlation coefficient.} The fact that $\log C$ inherits the block structure of $C$ facilitates a parsimonious modeling of dynamic block correlation matrices.
+The elements of the transformed matrix can be modeled in an unrestricted way, without compromising the structure a correlation matrix must have.
+This completely bypasses the non-linear cross restrictions on $C$'s elements ensure positive definiteness.
+So, a dynamic model of the (below diagonal) elements of $\log C$ is a very convenient implementation of the block structure on $C$. \begin{example} Consider the following example with $n=5$ and $K=2$,\begin{footnotesize}